Wahala (novel)

 Wahala is a 2022 fiction novel by British Nigerian writer Nikki May.
 Her debut novel, it was originally published by Custom House an imprint of HarperCollins in 2022.
-May's debut novel follows the friendship three Anglo-Nigerian women whose friendship are threatened by a Russian Nigerian woman.
+May's debut novel follows the friendship three Anglo-Nigerian women whose friendship are threatened by a Russian-Nigerian woman.

 Development

-May's stated that she got the inspiration for the novel after having a lunch at a Nigerian restaurant in London and while on a train ride back home she thought about how she changed from the Nigerian she was in the dinner to an English woman.
+May has stated that she had the inspiration for the novel after having a lunch at a Nigerian restaurant in London and while on a train ride back home she thought about how she changed from the Nigerian she was in the dinner to an English woman.
 The clash of Nigerian and English cultures made her write the first parts of the book in the train.
 She finished writing the novel after 18 months and the title of the novel, Wahala, means "trouble" in Nigerian Pidgin.

-The book deals with themes of racism, gender and identity all inspired by May's personal life, when she moved from Nigeria to London as a biracial woman.
+The book deals with themes of racism, gender and identity, all inspired by May's personal life, when she moved from Nigeria to London as a biracial woman.

-In May 2021, six months before it publication, it was optioned by BBC to be adapted into a TV series.
+In May 2021, six months before it publication, it was optioned by the BBC to be adapted into a television series.

 Plot

-Set in London, Ronke, Simi and Boo are friends who met at the university in Bristol 17 years ago; they are biracial having English mothers and Nigerian fathers.
+Set in London, Ronke, Simi and Boo are friends who met at university in Bristol 17 years previously; they are biracial having English mothers and Nigerian fathers.
 Their friendship is crushed when Isobel, Simi's childhood friend and a rich and influential girl, insists on being the centre of every conversation; she knows the secrets that the three friends are keeping from each other.